Bill of Sale Form Template, Free Download 2026

 Sign, Date, and Notarize

 Both parties sign and date the bill of sale.
 Obtain notarization if required by your state for the type of property being sold.
-Make two original copies, one for each party.
+Make two original copies, one for each party, and save the completed bill of sale PDF for your records.
 For vehicle sales, both parties should retain a copy along with the signed title certificate for presentation at the DMV.
 File the bill of sale with your personal records and tax documentation.

 Free Template vs Custom Bill of Sale